grantchen2003/insight-cli/README.md

 The .insightignore file contains regex patterns that specify directory and file paths to ignore in an insight repository.

 <ul>
-    <li>Empty lines are not matchable, they serve as separators for readability.</li>
+    <li>Each line will be considered as a single regex pattern.</li>
-    <li>Non-comment lines will be considered as a single regex pattern.</li>
+    <li>Empty lines are not matchable, they serve only as separators for readability.</li>
     <li>Lines starting with a hashtag '#' serve as comments.
-A single backslash '\' is placed in front of the first hashtag for patterns that begin with a hashtag.</li>
+A single backslash '\' is placed in front of the first hashtag for patterns that begin with a literal hashtag.</li>
-    <li>Scope comments designate patterns to apply exclusively within a specified scope until encountering another scope comment. '## _directory_' and '## _file_' are scope comments which target patterns within directory and file path scopes respectively.</li>
+    <li>Scope comments designate patterns to apply exclusively within a specified scope until encountering another scope comment. '## _directory_' and '## _file_' are scope comments which designate patterns to apply within directory and file path scopes respectively.</li>
 </ul>

 ```.insightignore